Solving the Extensive Form

 Other method: mpisppy.utils.sputils.create_EF

-is illustrated in examples.farmer.farmer_ef.py
+is illustrated in examples.farmer.CI.farmer_ef.py.
+Here are the

 arguments to the function:

-- mpisppy.utils.sputils.create_EF(scenario_names, scenario_creator, scenario_creator_kwargs=None, EF_name=None, suppress_warnings=False, nonant_for_fixed_vars=True)[source]
+- mpisppy.utils.sputils.create_EF(scenario_names, scenario_creator, scenario_creator_kwargs=None, EF_name=None, suppress_warnings=False, nonant_for_fixed_vars=True, total_number_of_scenarios=None)[source]

 Create a ConcreteModel of the extensive form.